pharaox/travelers/README.md

 While traveling, rulers and their entourage may get some of the vanilla travel and danger events.
 As a result, some of them may die or leave, and others may join.
 Rulers can also select a travel leader, add travel options, and get experience on arrival.

 Since there are no travel events for non-ruler characters available in vanilla, this mod adds 14 new travel danger events for non-ruler group leaders, loosely based on existing vanilla events.
 Other group members may also participate in the resolution of such an event, and all may suffer its consequences.
 The player is informed about such events with appropriate messages.
-These events can be disabled via the **Travel Events for Unlanded Characters** game rule.
+These events can be disabled via the **Travel Events for Unplayable Characters** game rule.

 Similarly to vanilla events, such events may only happen under certain conditions that may include various travel danger types, availability of companions or pool characters, winter or no winter, etc. Usually, they can be resolved via multiple options, most of them involving a skill-based challenge.
 The group member with the highest skill is always chosen for such challenges, if a member with at least 5 in the corresponding skill exists.
 Which option is eventually chosen depends on the AI dispositions of all participating characters and a random factor.
 There is always an "automatic failure" that is chosen if no other options are available.